AdobeDocs/campaign.en/help/v7/production/using/audit-trail.md

 >[!NOTE]
 >
->By default, retention period is set to 180 days for **[!UICONTROL Audit logs]** .
-To learn more on how to change the retention period, refer to this [page](../../production/using/database-cleanup-workflow.md#deployment-wizard).
+>By default, retention period is set to 180 days for **.

 ## Enable/disable Audit trail {#enable-disable-audit-trail}